-Verify that the proper COM port has been selected.
+Verify that the proper COM port has been selected in the Channel Properties.

 Error opening COMn

 The specified COM port could not be opened due to an internal hardware or software problem on the target computer.

 Verify that the COM port is functional and may be accessed by other Windows applications.